Importing and creating modules

 Different ways of importing

 First up, removing the prefix altogether as shown below.
-This will load all names from the module except those beginning with a _ character.
-Use this feature only if needed, one of the other alternatives might suit better.
+This will load all the names from the module except those beginning with a _ character.
+Note that this method of importing a module is not recommended unless really necessary.

 >>> from math import *